 Light, loose-fitting clothing that provides comfort when exploring the sights is essential for your tour.
 A sun hat, sunglasses and a sturdy pair of walking shoes or sneakers are recommended for sightseeing.
 It’s always a good idea to be prepared for any eventuality—a lightweight sports jacket and emergency rainwear are advised.
 Remember that it is preferable not to visit churches or other religious sites with bare legs and shoulders (and entrance may be denied on this basis).

-While the currency in Thailand is the baht, it is best to bring only major currencies, such as US Dollars or Canadian Dollars.
+The currency in Thailand is the baht.
+It is best to bring only major currencies, such as US Dollars or Canadian Dollars, to exchange.
 Also, Visa, Amex, Diners Club and Mastercard are accepted in Thailand and Cambodia, the extension destination.

 At the conclusion of your tour, it is customary to offer your Tour Director and driver a gratuity.
 We recommend tipping in your tour country’s currency, the equivalent of $3USD/CAD per person per day for your driver, $2USD/CAD per day for your bus attendant and $6USD/CAD to $9USD/CAD per person per day for your Tour Director.
 If applicable, we also recommend the equivalent of $2USD/CAD per local guide.
 Tips can only be paid in cash.
 Please keep current local currency exchange rates in mind when tipping.